 - COVID-19 emerged in Wuhan, China in December 2019 and quickly spread around the world.

 - The virus spreads when an infected person releases droplets into the air — sneezing, coughing, speaking, etc.

 - The virus has an incubation period — a time when people who have contracted the virus do not yet display symptoms — of about two weeks.

 - Symptoms of COVID-19 include cough, fever, shortness of breath, unexplained loss of the sense of smell or taste, sore throat, diarrhoea, muscle aches or headache.

 To slow the spread of the virus, governments around the world implemented emergency measures, many of which directly affected athletes: closing parks, gyms and swimming pools, introducing social distancing guidelines, and prohibiting group activities.

 Athletes turn to running

-Before you lace up, check out the tips below, and research your local civic rules and regulations for more detailed guidelines.
+Before you lace up, check out the tips below, and research your local rules and regulations for more detailed guidelines.